$\langle x\rangle$ and $\langle x^2\rangle$ of the pion PDF from Lattice QCD with $N_f=2+1+1$ dynamical quark flavours: Results

 The estimates for the moments are then obtained in a very similar manner, just that also $M_\pi$ is needed.
 Thus, we combine all possible fit ranges with at least six consecutive time slices for $C_\pi$ with all possible fit ranges with at least six consecutive time slices to the corresponding three point function.
 The weight for a moment with a specific fit range combination is obtained by multiplying the corresponding weights of the fit to $C_\pi$ and the fit to the three point function.

-The estimates extracted as explained above for the second and third moment are compiled in Table~\ref{tab:results211}.
+The estimates extracted as explained above for the first and second moment are compiled in Table~\ref{tab:results211}.
 The values are renormalised at $2\ \mathrm{GeV}$ in the $\overline{\mathrm{MS}}$-scheme.
 Statistical errors coming from the renormalisation functions are included via the parametric bootstrap procedure.
 The second error quoted comes from the different fit ranges estimated as discussed before.
-One observes that this systematic uncertainty is for the second moment usually of the order of the statistical error.
-For the third moment it is sometimes a bit larger.
+One observes that this systematic uncertainty is for the first moment usually of the order of the statistical error.
+For the second moment it is sometimes a bit larger.
 D15.48 and B25.32 have, unfortunately, a large statistical and systematic uncertainty on $\langle x^2\rangle$.
 In particular for D15.48 the significance of the result strongly depends on the chosen fit range.
 The reason is the significant increase of noise towards smaller light quark mass values.

-These results for the renormalised second and third moments of the pion are shown in Figure~\ref{fig:averx211} in the left and right panel, respectively.
+These results for the renormalised first and second moments of the pion are shown in Figure~\ref{fig:averx211} in the left and right panel, respectively.
 They are plotted as a function of $(M_\pi/f_\pi)^2$ with statistical errors only.